- TAX INFO

-If you received rental income from real estate (including personal property leased with real estate) and you were not in the real estate business, report the income on line 3.
+If you received rental income from real estate (including personal property leased with real estate), report the income on line 3.
 Use a separate column (A, B, or C) for each rental property.
 Include income received for renting a room or other space.
 If you received services or property instead of money as rent, report the fair market value of what you received as rental income.

 If you provided significant services to the renter, such as maid service, report the rental activity on Schedule C or C-EZ, not on Schedule E. Significant services do not include the furnishing of heat and light, cleaning of public areas, trash collection, or similar services.

-If you were in the real estate sales business, include on line 3 only the rent received from real estate (including personal property leased with real estate) you held for investment or speculation.
-Do not use Schedule E to report income and expenses from rentals of real estate held for sale to customers in the ordinary course of your real estate sales business.
-Instead, use Schedule C or C-EZ for these rentals.
+If you were a real estate dealer, include on line 3 only the rent received from real estate (including personal property leased with this real estate) you held for the primary purpose of renting to produce income.
+Do not use Schedule E to report income and expenses from rentals of real estate you held for sale to customers in the ordinary course of your business as a real estate dealer.
+Instead use Schedule C or C-EZ for those rentals.

 If you are in business as a self-employed writer, inventor, artist, etc., report your royalty income and expenses on Schedule C or C-EZ.